3D-Circle/ejm-classes/classnotes_browser/static/classnotes_browser/md_src/History/Renaissance.md

 	- goes back to the 7 Greek liberal arts subjects:
 		- *trivium*: grammar, logic, rhetorics
 		- *quadra*: arithmetic, astronomy, music, geometry
-	- study of the Green and Roman language, culture and philosophy
+	- study of the Greek and Roman language, culture and philosophy
 	- became central to the renaissance thought
 2. Church & State
 3. New Worlds